kingspp/kingspp.github.io/_posts/2017-11-05-singleton's-skeleton.md

 ```

-Lets start defining the functionalities for our library, we have three modules, namely morning and evening
+Lets start by defining the functionalities for our library, we have two modules, namely morning and evening
 consumptions -